-A. The Flood Control Project Evaluation Committee will review applications between October 1 and the following April 1.
-During the review period, public hearings will be conducted in locations convenient to each Statewide Flood Control Program funding district by the Joint Legislative Committee on Transportation, Highways, and Public Works to solicit comments on the projects being considered for funding.

-B. During this time, the Evaluation Committee will also receive from the Joint Legislative Committee on Transportation, Highways, and Public Works a projected funding level for the construction program of the coming year.

-C. Based on the information gathered at the public hearings and the application evaluations, the Evaluation Committee will submit a list of recommended projects to the Joint Legislative Committee, on the basis of the distribution of funds described below.
+- A. The Flood Control Project Evaluation Committee will review applications between October 1 and the following April 1.
+During the review period, the Joint Legislative Committee on Transportation, Highways, and Public Works will conduct public hearings to solicit comments on projects being considered for funding and will determine the venue for the hearings. - B. During this time, the Evaluation Committee will also receive from the Joint Legislative Committee on Transportation, Highways, and Public Works a projected funding level for the construction program of the coming year. - C. Based on the information gathered at the public hearings and the application evaluations, the Evaluation Committee will submit a list of recommended projects to the Joint Legislative Committee, on the basis of the distribution of funds described below.

+AUTHORITY NOTE: Promulgated in accordance with R.S.
+38:90 et sea.

-HISTORICAL NOTE: Promulgated by the Department of Transportation and Development, Office of Public Works, LR 5:577 (May 1985), repromulgated by the Department of Transportation and Development, Office of Public Works, LR 31:942 (April 2005), amended LR 35:2854 (December 2009).
+HISTORICAL NOTE: Promulgated by the Department of Transportation and Development, Office of Public Works, LR 5:577 (May 1985), repromulgated by the Department of Transportation and Development, Office of Public Works, LR 31:942 (April 2005), amended LR 35:2854 (December 2009), LR 46:1239 (September 2020).